 Harvest Festival Manilva

-This celebration is outstanding for its uniqueness and the tread of the grapes to extract the first wine must of the year which is then distributed among the visitors.
+During the first weekend of September is celebrated the end of the grape harvest in the streets of Manilva with the Harvest Festival.
+This festival stands out for its uniqueness and the grape tread to extract the first must wine of the year that is then distributed among visitors.

 How to get there: https://goo.gl/maps/pEdauyhy7Eo

-Fair in Mijas Pueblo
+Mijas Pueblo Fair

 Where: Mijas Pueblo